2016 24 Hours of Le Mans: Qualifying

 The LMGTE Pro category qualifying was swept by the new cars making their debuts at Le Mans.
-Ford's new GT in the hands of Dirk Müller set a lap time of three minutes and 51.185 seconds, three-tenths of a second ahead of its American sister car the No. 69 Ford of Ryan Briscoe.
+Ford's new GT in the hands of Dirk Müller set a lap time of 3:51.185, three-tenths of a second ahead of its American sister car the No. 69 Ford of Ryan Briscoe.
 Ferrari's new 488 driven by Bruni was third in the class for AF Corse, a further tenth of a second behind the two Ford cars.
 The British pair of Fords driven by Olivier Pla and Harry Tincknell were in fourth and fifth places, followed by two further Ferraris, with Makowiecki's No. 92 Porsche almost four seconds off the class pole position time as the first vehicle with previous experience at Le Mans.
 Risi Competizione's Ferrari brought out the only red flag of the session as Giancarlo Fisichella became stuck in the gravel trap at the Porsche Curves after a spin.
-In LMGTE Am Rob Bell's 3-minute, 56.827-second lap in the Clearwater Racing Ferrari beat out Pedro Lamy in the No. 98 Aston Martin; two AF Corse Ferrari cars driven by Matt Griffin and Emmanuel Collard followed in third and fourth positions.
+In LMGTE Am Rob Bell's 3:56.827 lap in the Clearwater Racing Ferrari beat out Pedro Lamy in the No. 98 Aston Martin; two AF Corse Ferrari cars driven by Matt Griffin and Emmanuel Collard followed in third and fourth positions.

 The following day the second qualifying session opened with a dry track but threatening skies.
 Several LMP2 and LMGTE teams were able to improve their qualifying times in the opening half an hour of the session before rainfall started.
 The biggest improvement in the beginning of the session was the Abu Dhabi-Proton Porsche in LMGTE Am, taking third place in the class, while the ByKolles CLM-AER of Kaffer went out in the wet to set first lap times of qualifying and take its place at the back of the LMP1 field.
 Pegasus Racing led the few improved times in the LMP2 category to earn the fifteenth position.
 Porsche No. 1 was the fastest in the session, but its lap time was over three seconds off the provisional pole position.
 The second session ended without the track drying again and no times were improved in any category.
 All four Aston Martins chose not to set lap times in the session as they changed their engines.
 The third qualifying session began an hour later under a light rain that changed to a deluge within ten minutes, prompting race officials to stop qualifying for nearly an hour as several cars aquaplaned.
 When the rain tapered off and qualifying resumed, many teams chose not to participate or set a large number of lap times as no improvements could be made to qualifying lap times.